olivia33yang/learngit/readme.txt

-﻿this is a readme of learngit
+﻿this is a readme of learngit； the second commit;